vishakha004/VishakhaSingla/README.md

 ## Hello!

-I'm Vishakha Singla, a current Economics Honours undergraduate at St. Stephen's College!
+I'm Vishakha Singla, an Economics student at the London School of Economics.

-I'm currently exploring the fields of quantitative economics, econometric analysis and data-analysis centric projects!

-In my free time, you'll often find me curled-up with a Murakami and coffee.
+I'm interested in exploring data analysis in the context of economic data.
+This page is my attempt at understanding both.

 Available at vishakhasingla222@gmail.com